 There is no shortage of fun things to do in Austin.
 It’s kind of a problem, actually.
-There are an infinite number of enticing possibilities—hiking and biking trails, intriguing restaurants and coffee shops and breweries, music and art and museums, interesting shops and galleries and events—it’s not easy to choose.
+There is an infinite number of enticing possibilities—hiking and biking trails, intriguing restaurants and coffee shops and breweries, music, and art and museums, interesting shops and galleries and events—it’s not easy to choose.
 I finally had to stop reading Trip Advisor and Yelp reviews, because I was driving myself crazy.

 The last week of April, we spent four nights at Pecan Grove RV Park, in the heart of Austin.
 We had a great time, even though I had the worst attack of hay fever I’ve ever had in my life (apparently I’m allergic to pecan tree pollen).

 This was our second trip to Austin, and we enjoyed it just as much as our first visit a couple of years ago.
 It would undoubtedly be more peaceful staying outside of town, but it wouldn’t be anywhere near as convenient.
 Plus, we enjoy the laid-back, old-school Austin vibe of Pecan Grove.

 This unassuming little retro trailer park was established in the 40’s, and miraculously, it’s hanging on, right in the big middle of everything.
 This was our second time staying at Pecan Grove, and we find it to be ideal for our needs.
 Despite my sneezing fits, we biked for hours every day through beautiful Zilker Park and on the miles of multi-use trails along the shores of Lady Bird Lake (both are within easy biking distance of the RV park).